hugo-apero/hugo-apero-docs/content/blog/apero-fonts/index.md

   headingFontFamily = ""
 ```

-Here is what this could look like (thanks to workshop participant [Isaac Lee](https://github.com/issactoast)!)
+Here is what this could look like (thanks to workshop participant [Issac Lee](https://github.com/issactoast)!)

 ![](isaac-font.png)